FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 # Ligand Data

 Ligand_data/ contains the PKPD parameters used to simulate overdose of fentanyl, carfentanil and remifentanil and subsequent reversal with naloxone.

+#Opioid Model Parameters and Rationale

+The file: Opioid_Model_Parameters_and_Rationale.docx describes, in detail, the receptor binding, PK, and Ventilation models developed as part of this study.